 The Bangor-Makerere Partnership (Wales-Uganda)

 With support from Hub Cymru Africa, The Bangor-Makerere Partnership in Uganda has been established to work collaboratively on enhancing and promoting sustainability within both universities and their partners through shared learning and collaborative research & innovation.
 This includes industrial research and international student placements and training opportunities as well as closer working between the two universities at an organisational level.

-The Partnership has already attracted a wide diversity of active participants include Planning, Human Resources, Estates, Procurement, Library, International, research groups and the Students' Unions, and is gaining funding as well as attention from organisations such as the United Nations Industrial Development Organisation (UNIDO), The World Bank, and The British Council.
+The Partnership has already attracted a wide diversity of active participants include Planning, Human Resources, Campus Services, Procurement, Library, International, research groups and the Students' Union, and is gaining funding as well as attention from organisations such as the United Nations Industrial Development Organisation (UNIDO), The World Bank, and The British Council.
 These partners are developing a number of projects including the Bangor-Makerere Students' Link, textile re-use, and value addition to pineapple crops.

 The Students' Link